AhmadMujtaba2005/mern-calculator-backend/README.md

 This repository contains the backend of a MERN Stack Calculator application developed using **Node.js**, **Express.js**, and **MongoDB**.

 The backend exposes REST APIs for managing calculator history.
-It stores every calculation in MongoDB, supports soft deletion, and provides endpoints for retrieving and filtering calculation records.
+It stores every calculation in MongoDB, supports soft deletion, and provides endpoints for retrieving calculation records.

 ---